anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Misuse of acquired PVR and PER by Registrar-Agent

-A registrar-agent that uses previously requested PVR and PER for domain-A, may attempt to onboard the device into domain-B.  This can be detected by the domain registrar while PVR processing.
+A Registrar-Agent that uses previously requested PVR and PER for domain-A, may attempt to onboard the device into domain-B.  This can be detected by the domain registrar while PVR processing.
 The domain registrar needs to verify that the "proximity-registrar-cert" field in the PVR matches its own registrar LDevID certificate.
 In addition, the domain registrar needs to verify the association of the pledge to its domain based on the product-serial-number contained in the PVR and in the IDevID certificate of the pledge.
 (This is just part of the supply chain integration).
-Moreover, the domain registrar verifies if the registrar-agent is authorized to interact with the pledge for voucher-requests and enroll-requests, based on the EE (RegAgt) certificate data contained in the PVR.
+Moreover, the domain registrar verifies if the Registrar-Agent is authorized to interact with the pledge for voucher-requests and enroll-requests, based on the EE (RegAgt) certificate data contained in the PVR.

 Misbinding of a pledge by a faked domain registrar is countered as described in BRSKI security considerations {{RFC8995}} (Section 11.4).

 ## Misuse of Registrar-Agent Credentials {#sec_cons_reg-agt}

-Concerns of misusage of a registrar-agent with a valid EE (RegAgt) certificate may be addressed by utilizing short-lived certificates (e.g., valid for a day) to authenticate the registrar-agent against the domain registrar.
+Concerns of misusage of a Registrar-Agent with a valid EE (RegAgt) certificate may be addressed by utilizing short-lived certificates (e.g., valid for a day) to authenticate the Registrar-Agent against the domain registrar.
-The EE (RegAgt) certificate may have been acquired by a prior BRSKI run for the registrar-agent, if an IDevID is available on registrar-agent.
+The EE (RegAgt) certificate may have been acquired by a prior BRSKI run for the Registrar-Agent, if an IDevID is available on Registrar-Agent.
 Alternatively, the EE (RegAgt) certificate may be acquired by a service technician from the domain PKI system in an authenticated way.

 In addition it is required that the EE (RegAgt) certificate is valid for the complete bootstrapping phase.
-This avoids that a registrar-agent could be misused to create arbitrary "agent-signed-data" objects to perform an authorized bootstrapping of a rogue pledge at a later point in time.
+This avoids that a Registrar-Agent could be misused to create arbitrary "agent-signed-data" objects to perform an authorized bootstrapping of a rogue pledge at a later point in time.
-In this misuse "agent-signed-data" could be dated after the validity time of the EE (RegAgt) certificate, due to missing trusted timestamp in the registrar-agents signature.
+In this misuse "agent-signed-data" could be dated after the validity time of the EE (RegAgt) certificate, due to missing trusted timestamp in the Registrar-Agents signature.
 To address this, the registrar SHOULD verify the certificate used to create the signature on "agent-signed-data".
-Furthermore the registrar also verifies the EE (RegAgt) certificate used in the TLS handshake with the registrar-agent.
-If both certificates are verified successfully, the registrar-agent's signature can be considered as valid.
+Furthermore the registrar also verifies the EE (RegAgt) certificate used in the TLS handshake with the Registrar-Agent.
+If both certificates are verified successfully, the Registrar-Agent's signature can be considered as valid.

 ## Misuse of DNS-SD with mDNS to obtain list of pledges {#sec_cons_mDNS}

-To discover a specific pledge a registrar-agent may request the service name in combination with the product-serial-number of a specific pledge.
+To discover a specific pledge a Registrar-Agent may request the service name in combination with the product-serial-number of a specific pledge.
 The pledge reacts on this if its product-serial-number is part of the request message.

-If the registrar-agent performs DNS-based Service Discovery without a specific product-serial-number, all  pledges in the domain react if the functionality is supported.
+If the Registrar-Agent performs DNS-based Service Discovery without a specific product-serial-number, all  pledges in the domain react if the functionality is supported.
 This functionality enumerates and reveals the information of devices available in the domain.
 The information about this is provided here as a feature to support the commissioning of devices.
 A manufacturer may decide to support this feature only for devices not possessing a LDevID or to not support this feature at all, to avoid an enumeration in an operative domain.